haxxorsid/flink-datalake-bulk-upload/README.md

    - Irrespective of image names, finds unique images by checking content and maintains count.
 Does this aggregation for every 30 second tumbling window.
    - Uploads these images in Data Lake (Azure Data Lake Gen 2).
    - Inserts these 30 second upload summary (Image name, count, Data lake URL, time) in SQL database.
+- Data Lake
+   - Directory structure is in the form of YYYY/MM/DD/HH/MM:SS.
+So that images are organized based on time.
+   - URL of accessing each uploaded image is saved in SQL database for upload summary in UI.
+- SQL
+   - Has a table `UploadSummary` which contains FileName, Count, Url for accessing this image, Time.
+This table is displayed in UI below the form.
 ## How to bootstrap
 ### Modify code
 - React UI